Scoliosis Symptoms – What Are The Symptoms Of Scoliosis?

 The progressive nature of the condition guides the treatment approach, especially with AIS, as the goal of treatment is to achieve a curvature reduction and manage the patient’s progression; we want to stay ahead of the patient’s progressive line so we can prevent them reaching higher stages of progression.

 As a condition progresses, its symptoms tend to become more severe, and spinal curvatures that are larger are that much more difficult and complex to treat.
-That’s why, here at the Scoliosis Reduction Center, we are proactive and start treatment as close to the time of diagnosis as possible; we don’t want to waste valuable treatment time while a condition progresses unimpeded.
+That’s why, here at the Scoliosis Reduction Center®, we are proactive and start treatment as close to the time of diagnosis as possible; we don’t want to waste valuable treatment time while a condition progresses unimpeded.

-an important thing to understand 400An important thing to understand about AIS, and scoliosis in general, is that every case is different and produces its own set of symptoms.
+An important thing to understand about AIS, and scoliosis in general, is that every case is different and produces its own set of symptoms.
 A big factor that impacts symptoms is condition severity, and that’s determined by what’s known as the patient’s ‘Cobb angle’.

 Cobb angle is important because it places a condition on its severity scale and helps guide the treatment plan moving forward.